dchung007/GoodEats/README.md

 ## Features

-### Sign-up/Login
+### Register/sign-in
-Users can sign up with a username and password.
+Users can register with a unique username and password of their choice.
 They can also sign in with their created username and password.

 ### View restaurants
 All users can view any and all restaurants.